 The meaning of a home-based business is pretty self-explanatory—it’s any business you fully operate from home.
 Regardless of the business type or the size, it’s considered home-based if its primary office is located in a home you live in.

 Why Should You Consider Having a Home-Based Business?

-There are so many advantages of home-based businesses.
-Aside from having the skills, resources, and motivation to start a home-based business in the Philippines, here are more reasons to start one.
+There are so many advantages to home-based businesses.
+To give you the motivation to start a home-based business in the Philippines, here are reasons to start one.